prantlf/grunt-vnuserver/README.md

 * Default: `false`

 Whether or not to skip server startup if port is already in use.
-Task will fail if port is in use and skippable is false.
+Task will fail if port is in use and `skippable` and `useAvailablePort` are false.

 ### `persist`